 However, keep in mind that the above list is just a rough guide.
 Each insurance policy will be different.
 Be sure to check your policy wording before buying your insurance so you know exactly what you are covered for.

-Also be aware that some things are not covered by home buyers protection insurance.
+Also be aware that some things are not covered.
 This includes if you simply change your mind about buying a property.

 How Much Does Home Buyers Protection Insurance Cost?

-The cost of home buyers protection insurance varies from provider to provider.
+The cost varies from provider to provider.
 There are often different levels of cover to choose too, depending on how much protection you want.